CloudLabs-MOC/AZ-801-Configuring-Windows-Server-Hybrid-Advanced-Services/Instructions/Labs/LAB_AK_08_Monitoring_and_troubleshooting_Windows_Server.md

 ### Task 3: Analyze the collected data

+In this task, you will analyze the performance data reports in Performance Monitor to identify key system metrics like memory usage, disk time, processor usage, and network activity.

 1. On **SEA-SVR2**, switch to Performance Monitor.

 1. In the navigation pane, right-click or access the context menu for **SEA-SVR2 Performance (1)**, and then select **Stop (2)**.